 Numerous studies have shown that sodium restriction alone does not improve blood pressure control in most people; it must be accompanied by a high potassium intake.
 In our society, only 5 percent of sodium intake comes from the natural ingredients in food.
 Prepared foods contribute 45 percent of our sodium intake, 45 percent is added in cooking, and another 5 percent is added as a condiment.
 However, all that the body requires in most instances is the salt supplied by the food.

-- Q How can I eat healthy at Mexican restaurants if I have diabetes?
+- Q How can I eat healthy at Italian restaurants if I have diabetes?

 - Q What precautions are advised for eating arugula?

 - Q What foods can help prevent disease?